Barranca province

+Barranca ([baˈraŋka]) is a province of the department of Lima, Peru.
+From the administrative point of view of the Catholic Church in Peru, it forms part of the Diocese of Huacho.

+History

-The Barranca Province is one of the nine provinces in the Lima Region of Peru.
-It was created by Law No. 23939 on October 5, 1984 by the government of President Fernando Belaunde Terry.
-Geographically, the province has a flat terrain crossed by the valleys of the rivers Fortaleza, Pativilca and Supe.
+It was created by Law No. 23939 on October 5, 1984, by the government of President Fernando Belaunde Terry.

-Political division
+Politics

+Subdivisions

 The province measures 1355.87 km2 and is divided into five districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde).
-The districts, with their capitals in parenthesis, are:
+The districts, with their capitals in parentheses, are: